gabu-quest/sshler/README.md

 - Opens `tmux new -As <session> -c <dir>` on the remote host and bridges it to the browser via WebSocket + xterm.js
 - HTMX-based file browser with “Open Terminal Here”
 - Auto-creates a starter config at first run
+- Honors your OpenSSH aliases; if DNS fails it resolves them via `ssh -G` and you can reset overrides with a single click

 ## Install (editable)